Yomna-Mahsoob/Airline_Passanger_satisfication/README.md

-## ✨ Airline Passenger Satisfaction Predictor ✨
+## ✨ Airline Passenger Satisfaction Predictor - Ai Project✨

 An end-to-end data science project that predicts airline passenger satisfaction using real-world travel survey data.It combines data preprocessing, machine learning, visualization, and a polished GUI using Tkinter.